THE CONSTITUTION OF THE CONFEDERATE STATES OF AMERICA

 This day never came.
 This constitution was never used.

 Overall, the CSA constitution does not radically alter the federal system that was established by the United States constitution.
 It is therefore very debatable as to whether the CSA was a significantly more pro-"states' rights" country (as supporters claim) in any meaningful sense.
-At least three states rights are explicitly taken away — the freedom of states to grant voting rights to non-citizens, the freedom of states to trade freely with each other, and of course the freedom of states to outlaw slavery within their borders.
+At least three states rights are explicitly taken away — the freedom of states to grant voting rights to non-citizens, the freedom of states to trade freely with each other, and, of course, the freedom of states to outlaw slavery within their borders.

-States only gain four minor rights under the Confederate system — the power to enter into treaties with other states to regulate waterways, the power to tax foreign and domestic ships that use their waterways, the power to impeach federally-appointed state officials, and the power to distribute "bills of credit."
+States only gain four minor rights under the Confederate system — the power to enter into treaties with other states to regulate waterways, the power to tax foreign and domestic ships that use their waterways, the power to impeach (some) federally-appointed officials, and the power to distribute "bills of credit."

 As previously noted, the CSA constitution does not modify many of the most controversial (from a states' rights perspective) clauses of the American constitution, including the "Supremacy" clause (Art.
 VI, Sec.
 1), the "Commerce" clause (Art.
 I, Sec.
 8) and the "Necessary and Proper" clause (Art.
 I, Sec.
 8).
 Nor does the CSA take away the federal government's right to suspend habeus corpus or "suppress insurrections."